Glossary of Terms

-PHYOX is the name of Dicerna’s clinical development program for DCR-PHXC, which includes all phases of development.
+PHYOXTM is the name of Dicerna’s clinical development program for nedosiran, which includes all phases of development.

 A pivotal trial is a clinical trial intended to provide evidence for a drug marketing approval, e.g. by the United States Food and Drug Administration.

 Primary hyperoxaluria (PH) is a family of severe, ultra-rare, genetic liver disorders characterized by overproduction of oxalate, a natural chemical in the body that is normally eliminated as waste through the kidneys.
 In patients with PH, the kidneys are unable to eliminate the large amount of oxalate that is produced, and the accumulation of oxalate can result in severe damage to the kidneys and other organs.

 A randomized controlled trial is a type of study that aims to reduce bias when testing a new treatment.
 The people participating in the trial are randomly allocated to either the group receiving the treatment under investigation or to a group receiving standard treatment as the control.